svlentink/myhugoblogs/blog.lent.ink/content/2021/prepaid-cloud.md

 to close its fiscal year.
-If MaliciousCorp (customer) now uses this PCSP for $10.000 a month and only spends $10 per month and has a fiscal year from 1jan - 31dec, and does not state it wants to have its excess funds returned at the end of December, it uses PCSP as a way to surpress its profits, while receiving it all in January again.
+If MaliciousCorp (customer) now uses this PCSP for $10.000 a month and only spends $10 per month and has a fiscal year from 1jan - 31dec, and does not state it wants to have its excess funds returned at the end of December, it uses PCSP as a way to suppress its profits, while receiving it all in January again.

 ## Implementation

 The services of PCSP can be automated through payment automation and cloud services automation.

-The PCSP should have a common fiscal year
-(e.g. India and UK differ from EU), since starting a PCSP with a fiscal year on 1feb that caters to the EU market may be perceived as a tax avoiding scheme.
+The PCSP and intended customer should have a common fiscal year (e.g. India and UK differ from EU), since starting a PCSP with a fiscal year on 1feb that caters to the EU market may be perceived as a tax avoiding or worse, evading scheme.